-The MIDUS Affective Neuroscience Project is one of multiple collaborative projects comprising the Midlife Development in the United States (MIDUS) project, a longitudinal study looking at health and well-being in Americans in their 20s through 100s.
+The MIDUS Affective Neuroscience Project is one of multiple collaborative projects comprising the Midlife Development in the United States (MIDUS) study, a longitudinal study looking at health and well-being in Americans in their 20s through 100s.
 A brief description of MIDUS is provided here, see http://midus.wisc.edu for more information.

-Beginning in 1995 with the support of the MacArthur Foundation Research Network, the project consists of five portions that explore different aspects of aging and well-being.
-Over the years, a team of scholars and researchers from diverse disciplines has investigated how life experiences, behavior, and psychological and social factors shape age-related variations in health and well-being in a national sample of Americans.
+Beginning in 1995 with the support of the MacArthur Foundation Research Network and later supported by the National Institute on Aging, a team of scholars and researchers from diverse disciplines has investigated how life experiences, behavior, and psychological and social factors shape age-related variations in health and well-being in a national sample of Americans.

-Learn more about the national project and the 600-plus papers published from this research on the MIDUS website.
+Learn more about the national project and the +1500 papers published from this research on the MIDUS website.